rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/_index.md

 ### Storage and Cloud Providers

-When you provision persistent storage for a cluster hosted in the cloud, you must host your storage with the same vendor that hosts the cluster.
-For example, if you're hosting you cluster on Amazon EC2, you must host your storage on Amazon EBS.
-To setup storage for your cloud-hosted cluster, you must complete two tasks: enabling the Cloud Provider option for your cluster, and adding a persistent volume using the correct plugin.
+When you provision persistent storage for a cluster hosted in the cloud, you must host your storage with the same provider that hosts the cluster.
+For example, if you're hosting your cluster on Amazon EC2, you must host your storage on Amazon EBS.
+To setup storage for your cloud-hosted cluster, you must complete two tasks: enabling the **Cloud Provider** option for your cluster, and adding storage using the same provider.

+<sup>Enabling Cloud Provider Option/Choosing Storage Provider</sup>
 ![Cloud Provider]({{< baseurl >}}/img/rancher/cloud-provider.png)

-Before you set up persistent volumes for your cloud-hosted cluster, make sure that the **Cloud Provider** option for the cluster is enabled.
+Before you set up storage for your cloud-hosted cluster, make sure that the **Cloud Provider** option for the cluster is enabled.
 [Cloud providers]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/) are modules that allow you to use the provider's features in Rancher (like provisioning persistent storage).

 You can turn on the **Cloud Provider** option in one of two contexts: